Text Link

 6. Approach every meal with mindfulness and pleasure

-While a surviving mentality may involve figuring out how to get through a meal, a thriving mindset empowers you to approach every meal with pleasure and mindfulness.
-Nourishing your body should be a joyful experience.
-And prioritizing mindful eating means you are present and grounded in the moment without judgment before, during, or after eating.
-This can greatly reduce stress related to complex eating situations, as well as promote gratitude and feelings of well-being.
+Prioritizing mindful eating means you are present and grounded in the moment without judgment.
+This includes before, during, and after eating.
+This type of mindset can significantly reduce stress related to complex eating situations, as well as promote gratitude and feelings of well-being.

 7. Practice self-compassion and radical self-acceptance

-Eating disorder recovery is not a straight-forward path—there are often ups and downs and bumps in the road.
-If you slip up and return to disordered eating, respond with kindness, forgiveness, and a nonjudgmental attitude.
-This is known as self-compassion, and it can alleviate the shame and guilt you may feel related to eating disorder behaviors.
-Similarly, radical self-acceptance allows you to accept your reality, including your struggles.
+Eating disorder recovery is not a straightforward path; there are often ups and downs and bumps along the way.
+If you slip up and experience disordered eating behaviors during the holiday season, try to respond with kindness, forgiveness, and a nonjudgmental attitude.

 8. Focus on what leads to fulfillment

-Although food is a large component of most, if not all holidays, it doesn’t have to be your only center point.
-If cooking is not your thing, you may want to find opportunities to help with other tasks, such as running errands, decorating, taking care of children, or anything else that brings you joy.
+Although food is a major component of most holidays, it doesn’t have to be your only focus.
+During this time, you can help with other tasks, such as running errands, decorating, or taking care of children.
+You may also want to volunteer with charities or do other types of community work.

-Of course, food is what brings everyone to the table, and embracing the joy and pleasure of meals can be a part of a holiday experience, but we also want to remind ourselves that holidays are also about connecting with loved ones, for some people spiritual or religious meaning, and (hopefully) also taking a break now and then.
-So try to focus on what the holidays are really about: connecting with your loved ones.
+Of course, food brings everyone to the table, and embracing the joy and pleasure of meals can be a part of the holiday experience.
+However, at the end of the day, holidays are about connecting with loved ones.
+This can also be achieved through spiritual or religious practices or relaxing around friends and family.
+So, try to focus on what the holidays are really about: connecting with your loved ones.

 A mentality of thriving instead of surviving